bwestlin/spray-webjars-example/README.md

 I was playing around with.

 Searching for some example of using webjars with spray didn't give any really clear answer how to do this.
-However it turned out to be really simple to get it working by using the buildt in directive [getfromresourcedirectory](http://spray.io/documentation/1.2.1/spray-routing/file-and-resource-directives/getFromResourceDirectory/#getfromresourcedirectory).
+However it turned out to be really simple to get it working by using the built in directive [getfromresourcedirectory](http://spray.io/documentation/1.2.1/spray-routing/file-and-resource-directives/getFromResourceDirectory/#getfromresourcedirectory).

 Since webjars essentially is files stored in jar files, that makes them available on the classpath.